Fingerhut

-Fingerhut is an American catalog/online retailer.
+Fingerhut was an American catalog and online retailer.
+The company distinguished itself from traditional and online retail in that it incorporated a technique known as hire purchase, where customers paid with credit and made monthly payments until the order was fully paid.

+History

 Fingerhut was founded in 1948 by William Fingerhut and his brother Manny, selling automobile seat covers.
-In 1952, the business repositioned itself as a mail order catalog company and diversified its goods to include towels, dishes, and tools.
-In 1969 the company went public.
+In 1952, the business repositioned itself as a mail-order catalog company and expanded its product offerings to include towels, dishes, and tools.
+In 1969, the company went public.
 The Fingerhut family was no longer involved in the business after 1979.

 In 1994, Fingerhut sponsored the #98 NASCAR Ford Thunderbird for Cale Yarborough Motorsports.
 Derrike Cope started the year in the #98 car, before he was replaced later on by Jeremy Mayfield.
-In 1995 the company launched the e-commerce site fingerhut.com.
+In 1995, the company launched the e-commerce site fingerhut.com.
 By 1996, Fingerhut was one of the 25 largest credit card issuers in the United States.

-Today, Fingerhut is distinguished from other online retailers in that customers can pay with credit, and make monthly payments until their orders are paid off.

-The Fingerhut brand has passed through several ownerships during its existence, including onetime ownership by American Can Company (1979) and its successor Primerica, Federated Department Stores (1999), Petters Group Worldwide (2002), and Bain Capital Ventures (2004).
-Federated Department Stores Inc. (current Macy's, Inc.) acquired this company for US$1.7 billion in 1999.
-Fingerhut's revenue was US$1.7 billion for the fiscal year that ended in January 2001 (FY 2001).
-By 2000, Fingerhut had lost US$400 million and Federated Department Stores sold the company in 2002.
+The Fingerhut brand has undergone several ownership changes during its existence, including a one-time ownership by American Can Company (1979) and its successor Primerica, Federated Department Stores (1999), Petters Group Worldwide (2002), and Bain Capital Ventures (2004).
+Federated Department Stores Inc. (current Macy's, Inc.) acquired Fingerhut for 1.7 billion USD in 1999.
+Fingerhut's revenue was $1.7 billion USD for the fiscal year that ended in January 2001 (FY 2001).
+By 2000, Fingerhut had lost 400 million USD, and Federated Department Stores sold the company in 2002.

 The company has received criticism for allegedly engaging in practices such as robocalls.

-On March 9, 2020, the company was part of the bankruptcy of Bluestem Brands, Inc. The Chapter 11 bankruptcy was filed in the United States District Court for the District of Delaware.
+On March 9, 2020, the company's parent, Bluestem Brands, Inc., filed for Chapter 11 bankruptcy in the United States District Court for the District of Delaware.

+The company began to wind down operations in August 2025, notifying the state of Minnesota and of WARN-notified layoffs at its Eden Prairie distribution facility on August 27.
+It then disclosed through another WARN notice the closure and layoff of all employees at its St. Cloud headquarters on September 18.
+Customers were then notified through online and physical letters towards the end of September and start of October that no new purchases could be made on existing accounts after October 2, and the site now notes that Fingerhut is no longer open for shopping as of that date, though regular payments to existing balances were still required.

+The closure of Fingerhut comes only months after another Eden Prairie-based online/home shopping retailer, ShopHQ, closed at the end of June 2025, two months after winding down its own online and on-air retailing operations.